FranzReg91/Amaro_et_al_2022_SKCM/README.md

 # SKCM Data Fusion analysis, Amaro et al. 2022
-script used for Amaro et al. 2022, under revision
+script used for Amaro et al. 2022 [1]

 This repository stores all scripts for the analysis used in [1], to make all analysis you should create 3 folders (src, data and results).